Roasted Whole Chicken

 - Preheat oven to 425°F (220°C).

-- Stuff garlic, lemon, rosemary, thyme, and oregano into the cavity of the chicken; place onto a rack in a roasting pan.
+- Stuff garlic, lemon halves, rosemary, thyme, and oregano into the cavity of the chicken; place onto a rack in a roasting pan.

 - Tuck the tips of the chicken wings so they stay close to the body; coat chicken skin liberally with canola oil and season with salt and pepper.

-- Roast in the oven until juices run clear and the thigh meat is no longer pink at the center, for 1 hour and 15 minutes.
+- Roast in the oven until juices run clear and the thigh meat is no longer pink at the center, about 1 hour and 15 minutes.
 Use a thermometer to check the temperature of the chicken in the thigh.
-It should be at least 165 degrees when it’s ready.
+It should be at least 165 degrees F (75 degrees C) when it’s ready.

-Using canola oil or other high temperature resistant oils in this recipe is essential, especially if you love golden crispy skin.
+Using canola oil or other high temperature-resistant oils in this recipe is essential, especially if you love golden crispy skin.
 Canola oil is preferable to butter when cooking at a high temperature.
+Orange slices add a nice citrusy flavor in addition to the lemon.
+This makes great leftovers too.
+Shred the chicken for salads, soups, or sandwiches.
+You can also freeze the shredded chicken for future recipes!

 What others are saying